macintoshpie/fibapi/README.md

 git clone git@github.com:macintoshpie/fibapi.git &&
   cd fibapi &&
   go build . &&
-  ./fibapi
+  ./fibapi -port 8080
 ```

 ## Comments
 ### Server implementation
 The server is a basic `net/http` server, all in `main.go`.
 Atomic methods are used for manipulating the current index, and the json encoder for writing responses.
 The api supports recovery by occasionally writing the current index to a file, which it attempts to read on each startup.
+Debugging endpoints were added to get info about the cache as well as profiling info.
 ### Caching implementation
 A few different caches were tried including fastcache, hashicorp's lru, and a simple slice.
 After doing some profiling, it was determined the slice was more performant.
 For the caching strategy, I decided that only caching the "result values" (those returned in API response) was a problematic approach.
 For example, if our cache holds `n` values and we've made `k` calls, `k >> n`, to the `/next` endpoint we'd have the `n` most recent values in cache.
 If we then make `n` calls to `/previous`, any following calls to `/previous` will result in a full cache miss and the value must be calculated.
 This could be very expensive if our current index is a very high number.